30 Iowa Conference titles

 Nick Mulder, defensive line

-Nick Mulder is in his first season as an assistant coach on the Central staff.
+Nick Mulder is in his second season as an assistant coach on the Central staff.

 Mulder, a Pella native, is a 2007 Central graduate and was a two-time second-team all-Iowa Conference defensive lineman.
 He was a member of three NCAA playoff squads and teams that won or shared three league championships.